LinkedInAttic/sbt-restli/README.md

 # restli-sbt-plugin

 A plugin for rest.li that provides all the build tasks required to build rest.li applications.
-This includes `.pdsc` to data template code generation, `.pdsc` to `.avro` translation, rest client builder generation and idl publishing and validation.
+This includes `.pdsc` to data template code generation, rest client builder generation and idl publishing and validation.

 ## Requirements

 Java 1.6+
 Gradle 1.8+ (optional, sort of, if not installed on local machine './gradlew' can be used and it will download the gradle jar)

 ## Building

 (if you already have gradle installed, you can just run "gradle" instead of "./gradlew", if you like. gradle 1.8+ required)

 To build and install as a snapshot in your local maven repo, run: